It’s officially winter and that means hockey, ski, and snowboard season is here! Nobody wants…

 A healthy mouth is an important part of good overall health for children and adults.
 Just as your child needs to see his physician regularly for checkups, he needs the care of a dentist to ensure his teeth and jaw are healthy too.

 Your dentist is an important part of your family’s health care team.
-Call your child’s dentist at Bluebird Family Dentistry & Orthodontics in Northglenn today to set up your child’s cleaning and exam.
+Call your child’s dentist at Northglenn Dental Office today to set up your child’s cleaning and exam.